tensorflow/tfjs-converter/README.md

         this.weightManifest, "https://example.org/model");
 ```

-`weightMap` maps a tensor name to a tensor.
+`weightMap` maps a weight name to a tensor.
 You can use it to manually implement the forward pass of the model:

 ```js
 const input = tf.tensor(...);